The World's Largest Modern & Contemporary Prints & Editions Platform

 Study For A Head by Francis BaconStudy For A Head © Francis Bacon 1952

-Estimated at US$20-30 million, Study For A Head achieved almost double its high estimate when it sold at Sotheby’s Contemporary Art Evening Auction in New York on 16 May 2019.
-Bidding started at US$15 million and a four-minute bidding battle commenced between buyers in the saleroom and over the telephone, eventually selling for US$50.3 million with fees.
-The painting was one of the earliest works by Bacon to enter into a private American collection and had only been exhibited once before in its whole history.
+Estimated at £15-23 million, Study For A Head (1952) nearly doubled its high estimate, selling for £39.3 million at Sotheby’s Contemporary Art Evening Auction in May 2019.
+Bidding began below the low presale estimate, quickly escalating during a four-minute battle between bidders in the room and on the phone.
+The painting, one of Bacon’s earliest works to enter a private American collection, had only been exhibited once before in its history, adding to its rarity and appeal.

 Triptych by Francis Bacon Image © Christie's / Triptych © Francis Bacon 1986-87

-Employing his celebrated triptych format, this work epitomises Bacon’s haunting painterly style.
-Sold for £38.3 million at Christies on the 1st March 2022, Triptych contains an interesting combination of imagery.
-The left panel depicts president Woodrow Wilson leaving the 1919 Treaty of Versailles, the right, an image of Leon Trotsky’s study after his assassination, and in the centre, a portrait of Bacon’s then-partner John Edwards.
-Together the work forms a meditation on the passing of time in the artist’s own life, where key events of the 20th century essentially form the framework in which Bacon can perhaps come to terms with the tumultuous experiences that shaped him on a more personal level.
+Employing his iconic triptych format, this work exemplifies Bacon’s haunting and emotionally charged style.
+Triptych 1986-87, sold for £38.4 million at Christie's in March 2022, and features a blend of historical and personal imagery.
+The left panel shows President Woodrow Wilson leaving the 1919 Treaty of Versailles, while the right depicts Leon Trotsky’s study after his assassination.
+In the centre is a portrait of Bacon’s partner, John Edwards.
+The triptych serves as a meditation on time, using key events of the 20th century as a framework for Bacon to reflect on the tumultuous personal experiences that shaped him.